 Students who are not eligible to submit a FAFSA due to citizenship status (not a citizen or eligible non-citizen) could be eligible for state and/or institutional financial aid and/or scholarships by following TCC's process below.
-The 2024-25 financial aid priority application deadline for Tarrant County College is March 1, 2024.
+The 2025-26 financial aid priority application deadline for Tarrant County College is March 1, 2025.

 Senate Bill 1528 Student Eligibility Requirements Local Undocumented Student Eligibility Requirements (LUNDC) Graduated from a Texas public or private high school or received a GED certificate in Texas.
 Resided in Texas 36 consecutive months leading up to graduation from a Texas high school.
 Resided in Texas 12 months immediately preceding the census date of the semester at which they enroll.
-Meet qualifications for the Tuition Waiver for Non- Citizen Residents Without an I-551. https://www.tccd.edu/admission/residency/ High School Graduate or GED
+Must meet qualifications for the Tuition Waiver for Non- Citizen Residents Without an I-551.
+High School Graduate or GED Must have resided in Texas during the past 12 months, demonstrating intent to domicile in Tarrant County.
+(Visit Registrar to complete the form)

-NEW STUDENTS Admissions and Registrar's Office ☐ Apply for admission through ApplyTCC at https://www.tccd.edu/admission/how-to-apply/ Contact the Admissions & Registrar's office for information on determining in-state residency Colleague (Student) ID, MyTCCTrack, and TCC email account will be assigned ☐ Submit official high school transcript and applicable residency documents.
-Student Financial Aid Services Senate Bill 1528 Eligible Student Complete and submit to the Financial Aid office at: financial.aid@tccd.edu LUNDC Student Complete and submit to the Financial Aid office at: financial.aid@tccd.edu 2024-2025 TASFA applicationStatement of Student Eligibility ☐ 2024-2025 TASFA application ☐ Mark on top of form LUNDC
+NEW STUDENTS Admissions and Registrar's Office ☐ Learn how to apply to TCC Contact the Admissions &amp; Registrar's office for ir formation on determining in-state residency Colleague (Student) ID, MyTCCTrack, and TCC email account will be assigned ☐ Submit official high school transcript and applicable residency documents.
+Student Finar cial Aid Services Senate Bill 1528 Eligible Student LUNDC Student Senate Bill 1528 Eligible Student Complete and submit to the Financial Aid office at: LUNDC Student Complete and submit to the Financial Aid office at: Senate Bill 1528 Eligible Student LUNDC Student Senate Bill 1528 Eligible Student Complete and submit to the Financial Aid office at: LUNDC Student Complete and submit to the Financial Aid office at: Senate Bill 1528 Eligible Student Complete and submit to the Financial Aid office at: financial.aid@tccd.edu LUNDC Student Complete and submit to the Financial Aid office at: financial.aid@tccd.edu

-If eligible, only Fall 2024 and Spring 2025 will be awarded.
+If eligible, only Fall 2025 and Spring 2026 will be awarded.
 You must reapply and resubmit your documents for financial aid every year.
 Renewal applications will be available on October 1st of every year for the next academic year.

 RETURNING STUDENTS

 (Senate Bill 1528 or LUNDC)

 Complete and submit to the Financial Aid office at financial.aid@tccd.edu

-☐ 2024-2025 TASFA application
+☐ 2025-2026 TASFA application